PlayStation 5 Guide: Best games, accessories, specs, price, features and news

 The only thing you really need to consider is whether you have a lot of PS4 games on discs you still want to play.
 Obviously, you cannot play them on the Digital Edition console.
 In fact, even if they're games that come with a free PS5 upgrade, you can't access that upgrade with a Digital Edition PS5 as the game must first be installed.

-How much will the PlayStation 5 cost in Australia?
+How much is the PlayStation 5 in Australia?